 We were here for a two-night stay giving us 36 hours to reacquaint ourselves and explore with new eyes.

 This is our Bratislava Old Town – 9 Highlights to Visit in One Day.

-Bratislava Capital of Slovakia
+Bratislava now Slovakia

-Bratislava on the banks of the River Danube it provides a stopping off point for many cruises.
-And it is also the city to stop when travelling from Prague to Budapest.
+Bratislava on the banks of the River Danube provides a stopping off point for many cruises.
+And it is also the city to stop when traveling from Prague to Budapest.

-Bratislava Old Town – 9 Highlights to Visit in One Day
+Things to do in Bratislava Old Town in One Day

 1. Michael’s Gate and Street

 When entering the old town through the famous Michael’s Gate you will find the cobblestoned street leading you to quaint shops, cafes, and restaurants.